The character sheet for the first generation's Pokémon

 - Jack of All Stats: Slighty slow, but have good, balanced stats, though they favor the Special spectrum slightly.

-- Lunacy: Learns Moonlight and evolves with a Moon Stone, and is even said to come from the Moon!
+- Lunacy: Learns Moonlight and Moonblast, evolves with a Moon Stone, and is even said to come from the Moon!

 - No Sell:

-- Magic Guard works as this for indirect damage: It just doesn't work.
-Life Orb?
+- Magic Guard lets them ignore all non-direct damage.
+Holding a Life Orb?
 The only penalty is not getting the passive recovery you would of had from holding Leftovers.
 Sandstorm?
-Not a problem (for them, anyways.)
+Not a problem (for them, anyways).
 Stealth Rock?
 Nope.
 Toxic?
 Great, now they don't even have to worry about Paralysis or Sleep.
 Leech Seed?
 Enjoy your fat load of nothing.

 - Ridiculously Cute Critter: Depending on who you ask, even more so than Pikachu.